Data Modeling

 Attributes:

-- action (Selection: CREATE, UPDATE, DELETE)
+- Action (State: CREATE, UPDATE, DELETE)

-- user_id (Reference to User)
+- User (Reference to User)

 Soft Delete